Baredu2/React_weather-app/README.md

 ## Setup
-To run this project, download it and type: `npm install` and next: `npm start`
+To run this project, download it and type: `npm install` and next: `npm start` in main folder of project.